EetuReijonen/callback-demo/README.md

-## Example code for showing issue with LazyConstraintCallback
+## Code for showing issue with LazyConstraintCallback